 Musique has a really nice look to it overall and it should function well if you have a large music collection and like having the visuals that go along with the music.
 The app also syncs up some background information on artists in your library so you can learn cool facts and stories about all of the musicians you love.

 Spotify is an awesome streaming music service that is one of the most popular apps of its kind in the world.
 If you are the type who likes to discover new music all of the time and also wants all of your favorites in one place, Spotify has everything you are looking for.

-It is a well designed and fully functional music streaming app that allows users to find and listen to almost anything they could think of.
+It is a well-designed and fully-functional music streaming app that allows you to find and listen to almost anything they could think of.

 In addition to being able to search for your favorite bands and artists, Spotify also creates individualized playlists based on your listening habits.
 This feature can really help you expand your musical horizons and I’ve found so many new and different artists from all over the world that has helped my library to keep growing.
 If you are a big music fan, Spotify offers a way to explore and discover that is far above other options out there.

 The free version of Spotify will give you access to a vast amount of music but you will have to listen to some advertisements between songs.
 If you sign up for Spotify Premium and pay a monthly membership, you get access to all of the features ad-free and can save and download songs to play them off-line.

 Membership is a commitment but Spotify is one of my favorite services I pay for and is recommended.

 iTunes once was the ultimate in music and media streaming services but now there are plenty of other options available.
 If you just upgraded your MacBook to the latest macOS version, iTunes won’t be even available.

 This has fueled the creation of many different alternative services to pop up for the public to choose from when it comes to media players.